Over 18 Years in the Arts Scene

 Abdo Development donated the use of the old Capital Children’s Museum complex for the 2004 Artomatic.
 The event had more than 1,000 participants and 40,000 visitors.
 Volunteers produced a unique CD of the best music presented at Artomatic.
 Artomatic 2004 also featured educational seminars on various art techniques, and an outdoor sculpture and graffiti art garden was included.

-Vornado/Charles E. Smith and the Crystal City Business Improvement District facilitated the use of two floors of a former office building in Crystal City, Va. — the first time the event had been held outside the District of Columbia.
+Vornado/Charles E. Smith and the Crystal City Business Improvement District facilitated the use of two floors of a former office building in Crystal City, VA. — the first time the event had been held outside the District of Columbia.
 The event featured thousands of works of arts and hundreds of activities, including musical, fire, theater and dance performances, About 700 artists participated in Artomatic and 31,500 people visited.
 For the first time, Artomatic included its own store, offering T-shirts, buttons and other goods.

-Artomatic collaborated with the Cultural Center of the Inter-American Development Bank, the D.C.
+Also in 2007, Artomatic collaborated with the Cultural Center of the Inter-American Development Bank, the D.C.
 Commission on the Arts and Humanities and the Washington, D.C., Economic Partnership to present a December lecture by renowned arts advocate William E. Strickland Jr.